-10 Things You Need to Cloth Diaper
+10 Things You Need to Use Cloth Diapers Successfully

 Calling all cloth diaper experts!
 Leave a comment at the end of this article and tell me all about your favorite cloth diaper brands, styles, and cleaning techniques!
 What's your favorite detergent and why?
 How many times do you rinse those things before drying?
 And how do you dry?
 Line or dryer?

 I'd love to hear why you chose to cloth diaper and how long you did it for too.

 There are a bunch of reasons why a family might choose to cloth diaper.
 Personally, our initial reason for choosing cloth diapering was financial--it makes sense to purchase a reusable version of the single thing you will be using most often in your child's first couple of years, right?

 And it's true, cloth diapering has saved us a ton of money.
 The initial investment was expensive (Upwards of $300) but we've already saved that amount over and over again since our initial purchase.

 It took me a while to get the hang of cloth diapering, and I actually used disposables for the first eight weeks since babies poop after pretty much every meal in those first couple of months.
 But now that I've been devoted to cloth diapering, here are the items I use daily and that I would've put on my registry had I known how much I would need (and use) them!

 Do your own research and decide what detergent works best for your family, your diaper brand, washing machine, and day-to-day budget and lifestyle.
 But don't let the know-it-alls get to you.
 While many will claim you have to buy a fancy $15 bag of unscented, powdered diaper detergent, you'll do just as well with a classic gallon of Tide.
 Remember what it is that you're trying to wash the diapers of...